My Plantiful Cooking

 *Kecap manis - A sweetened soy sauce that is popular in Indonesian cooking.
 You can replace it with 1 tablespoon soy sauce + 1 teaspoon sugar.

-• Storing leftovers - Leftover sambal goreng can be refrigerated for up to 3 days.
-Feel free to add a splash of water during reheating if the mixture seems dry.
+Storing leftovers - Leftover sambal goreng can be refrigerated for 3-4 days in an airtight container.
+Reheat either in the microwave or on the stove, adding a splash of water if the mixture is too thick.

 Save this recipe!